The National Election Office Logo

 • can sign the sealed ballot box after the closing of the vote,

-• is obliged to wear a registration card in the polling station.
+• is obliged to wear a registration card in the polling-station.

-Observers Appointed to Supervise Voting Documents
+Observers Appointed to Supervise the Verification of Identification Documents

 An observer: